Welcome to Rights in Russia

 We believe the voices of Russia’s human rights defenders should be more widely heard internationally, both by civil society and by governments.
 We wish to address a continuing shortage of accurate information in English about human rights in Russia.
 And we want to offer our support and solidarity to Russia’s human rights defenders at a time when the Russian government’s indifference and hostility often places their work and their lives in jeopardy.

-1) Human Rights in Russia: providing news, views and analysis about human rights in Russia, including translations of articles by Russian human rights defenders, and articles by experts living outside Russia;
+In pursuit of our objectives, at present we publish news, views and analysis about human rights in Russia, including translations of articles by Russian human rights defenders, and articles by experts living outside Russia.

 As we work to reach a wider audience, to increase our output of quality translations, and to bring a wider range of authors to public attention, we need to raise significantly the level of our funding – and this is the next goal in our development.